gilbertfrancois/game-of-life/README.md

 * Member function pointers as argument
 * Problem domain slicing
-* Multi-threading, using all available cores
+* concurrency, using all available cpu cores, without creating and destroying thread objects after each iteration.